sattarab/ng-nvd3/README.md

 ```
 Angular-directive in html:
-######<nvd3-scatter-graph ...></nvd3-scatter-graph>
+<nvd3-scatter-graph ...></nvd3-scatter-graph>

 Attributes:
 chartId(recommended): The unique id of the scatter chart on that page.
 It is required if there are multiple scatter charts on the same html page.
 data(required): The data that is to be displayed on the scatter chart.
-divClass(optional): For custom styling of the div that would contain the chart.
+div-class(optional): For custom styling of the div that would contain the chart.
 This can be used for setting the width and height of the div that contains the scatter chart.
 duration(optional): The transition duration.
 The default value is 250.
 forceLine(optional): If provided and is true a line is drawn through the points on the scatter plot.
 height(required): The height of the output graph.